prnvtripathi/trafyx/README.md

 APILUX is Open Source 🥳🥳

 Feel free to reach out to us if you have any questions or ideas.
-We welcome contributions to APILUX!
+We welcome contributions to Trafix!
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).